vsm0/web-systems-and-technologies/Prelim/HTML-tags/README.md

 </html>
 ```

+>__Please fork the repository first before cloning into your workbench.__

-Save your project in your group's repository and leaders must send the SSH link of your project with coresponding group number on the class' Telegram group chat.
+Push made project to the forked repository for checking.
+Leaders must send the SSH link of your project with coresponding group number on the class' Telegram group chat.

-> **NOTE:**
+># **NOTE:**
-> __Failure to submit on time will receive a failed grade for this project.__
+>## __Failure to submit on time will receive a failed grade for this project.__
+---